pikatchu/closedsource/book/0560-connection4.md

 His mother’s gaze didn’t waver.
 “Every war has collateral damage.”

 Leo stared at her, unable to believe what he was hearing.
-His stomach twisted.
 The words made sense, but they felt unbearable.
 He turned away, his mind racing.

 There had to be another way.